• Skip to primary navigation

 #1.
 Solar is Freedom (SiF)

 Solar is Freedom (SiF) is an Ohio, Kentucky, and Indiana-based renewable energy company.
-Our mission is to equip people with the tools they need to create their sustainable energy future.
+Our mission is to equip people with the necessary tools to create a sustainable energy future.

 The strategy is straightforward: shatter solar industry paradigms and assist people in making the best decision for their property.

-SiF is uniquely positioned to take a holistic approach to solar energy projects, first understanding the project’s goals to create a custom design tailored to each property instead of a cookie-cutter approach.
+SiF is uniquely positioned to take a holistic approach to solar energy projects, first understanding the project’s goals to create a custom design tailored to each property instead of a cookie-cutter course.

 Also, SiF empowers everyone to take the first step toward energy independence at the individual property level.